-SPECTRUM DAM is a best practice guide to integrating digital asset management into an existing collections management practice based on (or compatible with) SPECTRUM, the UK Collections Management Standard.
-It is intended as a companion to SPECTRUM and its development has been supported by the Arts Council England, with the support of, and on behalf of, a global community of museums, galleries, libraries, archives and other cultural heritage organisations.
+Spectrum DAM is a best practice guide to integrating digital asset management into an existing collections management practice based on (or compatible with) Spectrum, the UK Collections Management Standard.
+It is intended as a companion to Spectrum and its development has been supported by the Arts Council England, with the support of, and on behalf of, a global community of museums, galleries, libraries, archives and other cultural heritage organisations.

-Comprehensive and authoritative, this guide by leading IPR expert David Green has been published by the Government of Canada to provide detailed guidance on digital rights and their management in a museum context.
-Clicking the link on this page will open this resource to view on the Government of Canada website.
+This guide by leading IPR expert David Green has been published by the Government of Canada to provide detailed guidance on digital rights and their management in a museum context.

-This document from Live at LICA and Museum Development North West aims to chart how a small-scale museum and gallery, Peter Scott Gallery (Live at LICA), has begun to look at a more commercial side of digitisation through licensing a selection of digital images.
-The document details how the PSG integrated the preparation of digital […]
+This document aims to chart how a small-scale museum and gallery, Peter Scott Gallery (Live at LICA), has begun to look at a more commercial side of digitisation through licensing a selection of digital images.